yozh-io/xpirio-writings/writings/key_components_of_a_successful_web3_product_launch.md

 ---

 # Key Components for a Successful Web3 Product Launch
-In 2024, decentralized exchanges (DEXs) added approximately ~800k new tradeable assets, bringing the total to about 2.5 million on-chain assets.
+In 2024, decentralized exchanges (DEXs) added around ~800k new tradeable assets, bringing the total to about 2.5 million on-chain assets.
-This continuous influx increases on-chain noise, making it harder for new assets to gain visibility.
+This growing number of tokens increases on-chain noise, making it harder for new assets to gain visibility.
-Despite the growing number of tokens, few high-quality products exist.
+Despite this influx, few high-quality products stand out.
-Consequently, to stand out in this crowded space, a clear value proposition, an understandable product, and effective tokenomics are essential.
+To make your product visible in this crowded space, you need a clear value proposition, an understandable product, and effective tokenomics.

 ![DEX Chart](https://raw.githubusercontent.com/yozh-io/xpirio-writings/main/images/key_components_of_a_successful_web3_product_launch/dex_have_added_800k.png)